Charleroi Light Metro

-The Métro Léger de Charleroi (abbreviated as MLC, previously known as the Charleroi Premetro, also locally referred to as the Métro Carolo or simply Le Métro in French; is a 33 km light rail network in Belgium.
+The Charleroi Light Metro (Métro Léger de Charleroi, [metʁo leʒe də ʃaʁləʁwa], abbreviated as MLC, is a 33 km light rail network in Charleroi, Belgium.

 The system consists of a loop line around central Charleroi and three branches towards the suburbs of Gilly, Anderlues and Gosselies.
-Another branch to Châtelet (historically, the third one) was partially built but never entered service.
+Another branch to Châtelet (historically, the third one) was partially built, never entered service, but will finally do so in 2027.

+The original plan was much more extensive with eight branches radiating from the central loop, by gradually upgrading the existing tram network with grade separated sections.
+Full completion had to be abandoned due to high costs and low prospective ridership rates.
+As a result, a significant part of the network consists of tram infrastructure and is operated with high-floor trams.
+The system functions partly as a tram and partly as a metro.